 3. The PC

 When PCs started to get distributed and connected on a LAN (local area network), companies were able to create and store documents on their computers.
-However, new capability also meant unstructured documents proliferating and being scattered everywhere.There was also an eight-dot-three character naming convention and lack of control of documents that hampered the early days of EDM caused issues.
-Plus we saw early signs of some issues that persist today in many organisations: no version control, no audit trail and lack of security
+However, new capability also meant unstructured documents proliferating and being scattered everywhere.There was also an eight-dot-three character naming convention and lack of control of documents that hampered the early days of EDM and caused significant issues.
+Plus we saw early signs of some issues that persist today in many organisations: no version control, no audit trail and lack of assured security.

 Benefits and business drivers: In-house capabilities; Electronic ease

-Issues: Difficult to manage, track and control; Security
+Issues: Difficult to manage, track and control; Security risks

 4. Electronic Document Management Systems